 The knees of the Rogers Toughman 4MM Hip Wader are reinforced for increased abrasion resistance.
 With a thickness of 4mm, you won’t get cold around your legs.
 Quick release belt straps make it easy to get in and out of the waders.

 Here’s another good pair of neoprene hip waders: the Nordman Fishing Hunting Waders for Men with Boots.
 Just like the Rogers Toughman 4MM they come with integrated boots.
 With a layer of 5mm neoprene, the Nordman Fishing Hunting Waders for Men with Boots are even a bit warmer than the Rogers Toughman 4MM Neoprene Hip Wader.

 If you go for the Rogers Toughman 4MM Neoprene Hip Wader, be aware that their boots don’t have any insulation.
 You should wear an extra pair of wading socks or even some neoprene socks if it gets really cold.

 Conclusion on Neoprene Waders

-As you can see from the products we reviewed above, neoprene waders come in all sorts of styles.
+As you can see from the products we reviewed above, neoprene ones come in all sorts of styles.
 The most basic choice you have to make is between stockingfoot (you need a pair of wading boots) and bootfoot waders where the boots are integrated into the waders.

-You should also think about the thickness of your neoprene waders.
+You should also think about the thickness of your waders.
 Most often these waders range from 3mm to 5mm.
 The thicker the neoprene, the warmer the waders as a rule of thumb.